Mercury-Leo/mercury-leo.github.io/_portfolio/DungeonSim.md

 #### Things I did

-- Designed the games architecture and implemented it
+- Designed the game's architecture and implemented it
 - Led a team of two programmers & two designers
 - Wrote the GDD
 - Received community feedback and implemented it